jeffswt/exponential-chaos/documentation/installation.md

 ## Installing from binaries

 Under the release tabs, you may find the installation packs useful.
-If you are new to Exponential Chaos, you can download the latest full installation pack.
+If you are new to Exponential Chaos, you can download the latest installation archive.
-Minor updates are not provided with full installation packs, instead they only contain the updated files, from the given checkpoint, often the latest full release.

-You would have to manually extract the archives to the program folder root to perform a quick update.
-Sometimes full installation packs are not archived with installers, instead only archives.
+You will have to extract the archive to the desired area by yourself.

-Deal with this with precaution.
+Note that some binaries might not be completely optimized or compatible with all computers.
+Due to the lack of financial support, this project may not have the ability to test all computers for maximized compatibility.